-Utilization of CEE-Selector Technology for Highly Multiplexed Mutation Testing

-• The CEE-Selector technology should enable us to multiplex mutation testing such that larger panels of genes can be analyzed in a single step.
-This should position us for the analysis at the molecular level of whole signaling pathways or enzyme cascades.
-We plan to take advantage of the sensitivity and specificity of the CEE-Selector technology and leverage interest in the clinical research community for detecting any actionable biomarker in a particular tumor, as opposed to only those that are known to occur at relatively higher frequencies in that type of tumor.
+• Utilization of CEE-Selector Technology for Highly Multiplexed Mutation Testing specificity of the CEE-Selector technology and leverage interest in the clinical research community for detecting any actionable biomarker in a particular tumor, as opposed to only those that are known to occur at relatively higher frequencies in that type of tumor.
 Such multiplexed mutation tests, relying on our CEE-Selector technology, could provide a more global evaluation of a tumor through analysis of either CTCs or ctDNA.
 This would offer a broader range of potential treatment options as well as enable the monitoring of the effectiveness of those treatments over time.